Romain7426/Mouton1/README.md

 I do not know how to integrate all of them in a single GitHub repository.
 So, in a user-unfriendly spirit, these have to be downloaded and compiled first.
 However, the idea was that these sub-projects were separate from the main project, and should be able to compile & run on their own.

-Then, as of now, loading of 3DS object work on little-endian system, but cannot properly work on non-little-endian system as non-little-endian endian-ness is not properly handled (bytes have to be swapped while reading 3DS files).
+Then, as of now, loading of 3DS object works on little-endian system, but cannot properly work on non-little-endian system as non-little-endian endian-ness is not properly handled (bytes have to be swapped while reading 3DS files).

 All that being said, after downloading the project, type 'gmake -f Makefile-gen.mkf' and then 'make' and, supposedly, it should work.
 I would not bet my bottom dollar on it though.